-HistoCyte Laboratories Ltd is a research company specialising in the development of diagnostic products.
-The establishment has applied for a HTA licence for the storage of relevant material, which has come from a human body, for use for the scheduled purpose of 'research in connection with disorders, or the functioning, of the human body'.
+Castle Hill Hospital - Surgical Skills Suture Centre provides surgical skills training for healthcare professionals.
+The establishment has applied for a HTA licence for the storage of relevant material, which has come from a human body, for use for a scheduled purpose.